oziris78/oziris78/README.md

 - I have spent my first 2.5 years of university to learn as many programming languages as I can.
 - Now I usually do various projects depending on what I'm recently interested in.
 - I'm interested in game, frontend and desktop application development.
-- My hobbies are doing pixel art, creating SFX, creating music.
+- My hobbies are doing pixel art, creating SFX, creating music, ...
 - Me and <a href="https://www.facebook.com/yunus.cay.986">my best friend</a> are calling ourselves Telek Studios.
 We usually create games and desktop apps.
 My friend only helps me with graphics, SFX and music.
 I am the only developer of Telek Studios and I write all of the code that Telek Studios owns.